Grizzly Bears: At the Heart of Terrestrial Conservation

 Notes from the Field – Spring in the Great Bear Rainforest

-Spring is a special time for the research crews at Raincoast.
-Across the lands and waters of the Great Bear Rainforest bears are emerging from dens.
-Soon, Raincoasters too will return to these landscapes…
+Spring is a special time for our research crews.
+Across the lands and waters of the Great Bear Rainforest bears are emerging from dens …

 A trophy hunt by any other name